cbaenziger/dropboxHDFSFilter/README.md

 # What is this?

+This Jetty filter allows one to run WebHDFS as a "drop-box".
+Being a drop-box, one can write data in following standard HDFS permissioning.
+However, one is prohibited from reading data out (even if allowed by HDFS permissions).
+Regardless of ability to read data out, one may GET the properties of a file to verify that the file was written successfully or permissioned as desired.
+But reading the actual data via a WebHDFS `OPEN` operation will be rejected, unless specifically allowed.

-This Jetty filter will return a 403 if you are trying to read data out of WebHDFS while it will allow writes in.
+Effectively, this Jetty filter will return an HTTP 403 if you are trying to read data out of WebHDFS while it will allow writes in.

 # How to deploy?

 This is a Jetty filter but we are not an authentication filter, so do not need to set `dfs.web.authentication.filter`.
-The current thought is to use the namenode's `web.xml` (e.g. `/usr/hdp/current/hadoop-hdfs-namenode/webapps/hdfs/WEB-INF/web.xml`) setting the following:
+The current thought is to use the namenode and datanodes's `web.xml` (e.g. `/usr/hdp/current/hadoop-hdfs-namenode/webapps/hdfs/WEB-INF/web.xml`) setting the following:
 ```
   <filter>
     <filter-name>DropboxAuthenticationFilter</filter-name>
-    <filter-class>com.bloomberg.dropboxFilter.DropboxAuthenticationFilter</filter-class>
+    <filter-class>com.bloomberg.bach.DropboxAuthenticationFilter</filter-class>
     <init-param>
       <param-name>kerberos.keytab</param-name>
       <param-value>/etc/security/keytabs/spnego.service.keytab</param-value>